maxkapur/maxkapur.github.io/content/posts/2022-08-18-multiple-selection.md

 Multiple-selection questions are not very user friendly to begin with.
 Some students fail to realize that they are allowed to choose more than one answer and agonize over technicalities (*Maybe he means Washington, DC?*).
 Others (mistakenly) *assume* that they will be graded all or nothing, recognize the slim chances of success, and just skip the question to pursue lower-hanging fruit.

-Therefore, as long as you accept my argument that multiple-selection questions should be regarded as $$n$$ true-or-false questions for grading purposes, why not simply write them out that way on the test sheet?
+Therefore, as long as you accept my argument that multiple-selection questions should be regarded as {{< math "n" />}} true-or-false questions for grading purposes, why not simply write them out that way on the test sheet?
 Then there is no way to misread the question as a single selection, and the grading scheme is obvious.